ScriptJayT/Articles/The Electron Saga/Elec-3.md

-# The Electron Saga 3️⃣: Frameworks?
+# The Electron Saga 3️⃣: All beginings have an end.

 And we are back for our latest part of the Electron Sage.
+As this series is more about the setup I will only go so far, as building the app itself is not really linked to the workings of, and working with Electron.

-## I mist a bit
+## Frameworks?

-When I first started with Electron, I did not think about using a javascript framework; most of the time I use php for my webdevelopment so it did not came to mind that such a framework could be usefull.
+When I first started with Electron, I did not think about using a JavaScript framework; most of the time I use PHP for my web development, so it did not come to mind that such a framework could be useful.

 The app I wanted to build would be able to do a bit more than just add items to a list I could edit.
-It needed to be expandible; so I build my first page with a nice sidenav and a main... and came to the realisation that I would need to copy the sidenav each time I would add a new page.
+It needed to be expandable; so I build my first page with a nice sidebar and a main... and came to the realisation that I would need to copy the sidebar each time I would add a new page.
-When using php, you could build a *index.php* which would contain the sidenav and an empty main that would be populated with a `require` or an `include`.
-What file you would include would depend on the current location (the url).
+When using PHP, you would build a page *index.php*, which would contain the sidebar and an empty main that would be populated with a `require`- or an `include` function.
+What file you would include would depend on the current location (the URI).

 ```php
 <html lang="en">